Russia-Ukraine: What to know about Europe's security crisis

 Associated Press

-They also warned of a global fallout from the crisis over Ukraine, which was evident Tuesday as oil prices rose, stock markets fell, and the U.K. slapped sanctions on Russian banks.
+Governments also warned of a global fallout from the crisis over Ukraine, which was evident Tuesday as oil prices rose, stock markets fell.

 WHAT’S HAPPENING ON THE GROUND IN EASTERN UKRAINE?